BeccaK8/health-hub/README.md

 Note: A user will not have a health date created for a specific date until they begin to plan healthy activities for that day.

-- AAU, I want to get all the dates I have plans created for
+- AAU, I want to navigate through the dates on a calendar and see the health plan associated with that date, if it exists
 - AAU, I want to get a specific date and all the information associated with it
 - AAU, I want to create a new date that I can associate health plans with
 - AAU, I want to update the focus area and personal statement for a particular date